 The point is that I can grab anything I want for a project easily and quickly!
 This is vital when working on several projects at the same time.

 I keep things balanced

 I divide up my time and work on each project for a given time period (which might span two or three days).
 I don’t write by the clock, but more judge when I’m finished by the work I have completed.
 Of course, that will vary depending on the stage I am on with a project.
-For one I might be happy with 3000 words, while another I’ll stop at 500 words, because I did research with it.
+For one I might only be happy with 3000 words, while another I’d stop at 500 words, because of all the research involved.
 I know when I’ve accomplished what I want for that time period and can move on to the next project.

 Sometimes, I get very engrossed in one project and in that case, I’ll allow myself to continue until I get to a natural stopping point.
 It’s all very organic, actually.